-Most people opt for a pediatrician, especially in the youngest years.
-These doctors specialize in treating only children.
+Most people opt for a pediatrician, especially in the child’s youngest years.
 However, seeing a family doctor means your child could be with the same doctor their entire life.
-If your child sees a pediatrician they will usually switch to a general practitioner after puberty is complete.
-This is around 16 or 17 years of age.
+If your child sees a pediatrician, then they will usually switch to a general practitioner after puberty is complete.
+This happens around 16 or 17 years of age.

-When your child develops his or her first tooth, it’s a time to time to think about a dentist.
-The American Dental Association recommends that children have their first dental appointment within six months of cutting their first tooth and no later than their first birthday.
-This visit largely entails a physical exam of the mouth and an information session for you.
-Early examinations will help protect your child’s teeth and set up a lifetime of good dental health.
+This visit includes a physical exam of the mouth and an information session for you.
+Early examinations will help protect your child’s teeth and set up a lifetime of good dental habits.
 Follow the first trip with semiannual visits for teeth cleaning and exams.
-The dentist will do X-rays as the child gets older to ensure all of the teeth are coming in properly and there are no cavities.
+The dentist will take X-rays as the child gets older to ensure all of the teeth are coming in properly and that there are no cavities.

-Many children require treatment by an orthodontist.
-This is a doctor that is specially trained to deal with braces.
+Many children require treatment by an orthodontist, a doctor specially trained in braces.
 If your child’s adult teeth are coming in crooked, your dentist could refer you to an orthodontist to see if braces may help.

 Your child may be referred to the eye doctor by their primary care doctor, by the school nurse, or even by their teacher.
-If your child seems to squint or moves closer to an object they are trying to read, it could be a sign that they need glasses.
+If your child seems to squint or moves closer to something they are trying to read, it could be a sign that they need glasses.

-The American Congress of Obstetrics and Gynecologists recommends that each young woman have her first gynecological visit between the ages of 13 and 15, regardless of sexual activity.
+The American Congress of Obstetrics and Gynecologists recommends that each young woman have her first gynecological visit between the ages of 13 and 15 years.
 This doesn’t mean she will have her first pelvic exam or Pap smear.
-The first visit lays the groundwork for future visits and provides an opportunity for the doctor to discuss periods, cramps, sex, and birth control needs.
+The first visit lays the groundwork for future visits and provides an opportunity for the doctor to discuss many topics, including: